IncrediDexer/Incredibox-Template-Rem/README.md

 Thanks to [Joalor64](https://github.com/Joalor64GH)
 For modified script.min.js file found at [Incredibox-Latest](https://github.com/Joalor64GH/Incredibox-Latest)

-This should wotk on ios devices
+This should work on ios devices

 (Remove The README.md File after Creating A Repo With This Template)